imlogang-organization/infrastructure/README.md

 # Partitions
 * `AWS` This is the Terraform for AWS.
 * `docker` This is the Terraform for Docker Containers on the Host.
-* `Kubernetes` This is the Terraform for my Kubernetes Host.
+* `Kubernetes` This is the Terraform for my Kubernetes Host and the subsequent folders are for each namespace.
 * `minio` This is the Terraform for MiniO.